brentd09/AZ040Labs/PowerShell-Lab-07.md

     ```PowerShell
     Get-ADUser -Identity Ida -Properties ipPhone
-    # Check to see if the ipPhone attibute is set for Ida
+    # Check to see if the ipPhone attribute is set for Ida
     ```
     </Strong></details>